alanng10/class-lang/Docue/Article/Sande/a.md

 The mark inputs IntType value that set to memory index Any.
 The mark Type is the IntType.

+Mark that is IntType is assigned to store all 64 bits or 8 bits in 1 thread atomic operate if the IntType is 64 bits or 8 bits.

 AreExecute is execute that assign ref to mark.
 AreExecute has syntax that is same as in Class Lang.